MedNut Mail

 - vitamin D - current intervention may not be adequate to attain adequate range.
 Evidence indicates increasingly brittle pain control with decreasing vitamin D levels.
 Currently prescribed levetiracetam which decreases vitamin D status directly, and esomeprazole and frusemide which decrease vitamin D status indirectly by decreasing magnesium availability (magnesium is important in the activation of vitamin D).
 Advisable to clarify vitamin D status and if still low then review current vitamin D management strategy.

 - vitamin C - pain increases the reactive substances (formerly Reactive Oxygen Species) within cells.
 Vitamin C is important in quenching reactive substances and if there is insufficient vitamin C then cell status becomes compromised and the cells typically die which also causes pain.
-Advisable to consider a vitamin C intervention - the optimal intervention is 500 mg vitamin C/day (if more than 500 mg vitamin C administered at a time then the excess above 500 mg is not absorbed as the vitamin C transporters are overloaded).
-Vitamin C is not considered part of the pain management armament however it won't cause harm and evidence suggests it may confer benefit.
+Whilst vitamin C is not considered part of the pain management armament it won't cause harm and evidence suggests it may confer benefit.
 Currently prescribed esomeprazole which decreases conversion of vitamin C to its active form, and both esomeprazole and frusemide decrease magnesium availability which is also important in activating vitamin C.

 - low B12 exacerbates elevated TNF- α which is an inflammatory response marker; elevation of the inflammatory response can include a pain response and currently prescribed esomeprazole therefore advisable to clarify B12 status.
 There is disagreement between pathology ranges and research findings with regard to appropriate B12 levels - neuro-imaging research indicates B12 interventions are effective once levels are less than 300 pmol/L.